MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 # Brain-Observatory-Toolbox
 A MATLAB toolbox for interacting with the [Allen Brain Observatory](http://observatory.brain-map.org/visualcoding)

-A Matlab toolbox for interacting with the [Allen Brain Observatory](http://observatory.brain-map.org/visualcoding).

 ## Installation

 Clone the Brain Observatory Toolbox repository using `git`, or download a release as a `.zip` file.
 Add the base directory to the `matlab` path; *do not* add the directory `+bot` to the matlab path.